0x6C38/sls-s3-cf-website/README.md

 ## Clean up
 First go to S3 empty both the redirect and website buckets.
+Second, delete the dns record created by Route53 to verify the domain ownership.
 Then you can use `serverless remove` to clean up all resources provisioned by this project as stated in the serverless framework [documentation](https://serverless.com/framework/docs/providers/aws/guide/quick-start/#cleanup).
-Alternatively you can delete the stack on cloudformation.
-Finally, don't forget to delete the domain on Route53.
+Alternatively you can delete the stack on cloudformation and then delete the deployment bucket for the project.
+Finally, don't forget to delete the domain itself on Route53.